dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-rendering-registry-settings.md

 |------------------|----------------|
 |`HKEY_CURRENT_USER\SOFTWARE\Microsoft\Avalon.Graphics\UseReferenceRasterizer`|DWORD|

- The **use reference rasterizer option** enables you to force [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] into a simulated hardware rendering mode for debugging: [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] goes into hardware mode, but uses the Microsoft Direct3D reference software rasterizer, d3dref9.dll, instead of an actual hardware device.
+ The **use reference rasterizer option** enables you to force WPF into a simulated hardware rendering mode for debugging: WPF goes into hardware mode, but uses the Microsoft Direct3D reference software rasterizer, d3dref9.dll, instead of an actual hardware device.

  The reference rasterizer is very slow, but bypasses your video driver to avoid any rendering issues caused by driver problems.
 For this reason, you can use the reference rasterizer to determine if rendering issues are caused by the video driver.
 The d3dref9.dll file must be in a location where the application can access it, such as in any location in the system path or in the local directory of the application.

  The **use reference rasterizer option** takes a DWORD value.
 A value of 0 indicates that the reference rasterizer is not used.
-Any other non-zero value forces [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] to use the reference rasterizer.
+Any other non-zero value forces WPF to use the reference rasterizer.

 ## See also